11 Finding associations between clinical variables and spatial features

 From the graph, we can see that lisaClust appears to capture information that is predictive of survival outcomes comparatively well.

-The samplesMetricMap function allows the visual comparison of sample-wise error rate or accuracy measures from the cross-validation process.
+The samplesMetricMap function allows visual comparison of sample-wise error rates or accuracy measures from the cross-validation process, helping to identify which samples are consistently well-classified and which are not.

 samplesMetricMap(cv,